bugzilla/bugzilla.github.io/_posts/2005-09-30-status-update.md

 author: ["mkanat"]
 categories:
 - Status
+redirect_from:
+- /status/2005-09-30
 ---

 ## Introduction and Updates

 OK!
 It's been a busy few months since our last Status Update, including a lot of work toward the final release of Bugzilla 2.20, and our first release of the 2.21 series, 2.21.1\.
 We are also releasing a bug-fix release for the 2.18 series, 2.18.4\.
 Though the 2.16 branch is still supported (for a short time), there was no 2.16 release required this time around.

-As usual, we'd like to remind all Bugzilla administrators that to assist them in keeping up-to-date with release announcements and security advisories, we provide an ultra-low-volume administrator mailing list ([announce@bugzilla.org](https://lists.bugzilla.org/cgi-bin/mj_wwwusr?func=lists-full-long&extra=announce)).
+As usual, we'd like to remind all Bugzilla administrators that to assist them in keeping up-to-date with release announcements and security advisories, we provide an ultra-low-volume administrator mailing list ([announce@bugzilla.org](https://lists.bugzilla.org/listinfo/announce)).
 We advise all Bugzilla administrators to subscribe so they can keep up with important Bugzilla announcements.

-Those looking to get involved with Bugzilla development may want to consider joining the [developers list (developers@bugzilla.org)](https://lists.bugzilla.org/cgi-bin/mj_wwwusr?func=lists-long-full&extra=developers).
+Those looking to get involved with Bugzilla development may want to consider joining the [developers list (developers@bugzilla.org)](https://lists.bugzilla.org/listinfo/developers).
 This list offers discussion on new features and issues.
 Developers are invited to subscribe to the list.
 You may also want to read our [Contributor's Guide](https://www.bugzilla.org/docs/contributor.html).

 ## New Releases